ManneN1/PartyAbilityBars/README.md

 ### Instructions

 Don't forget to :
-- Rename the folder from wotlk-partyabilitybars-master to PAB
+- Rename the folder from PartyAbilityBars-master to PAB
 - If you used an older version of PAB, delete former configuration files : WTF/AccountName/SavedVariables/PAB.lua
 - Type `/pab` in-game to open the settings.